IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/ux_guidelines.rst

 **Use** : To disable the edition state of a particular item.

-**Expected result** : A part of the interface showing the item attributes is either shrinked down or hidden.
+**Expected result** : A part of the interface showing the item attributes is either shrunk down or hidden.
 The button is usually replaced by a button to delete this item.

 * .. image:: https://user-images.githubusercontent.com/25156105/137271575-dcae9e56-3c64-4d8b-89b0-6cf103b999f2.png